A MESSAGE FROM THE EXECUTIVE DIRECTOR

 537 CHILDREN

-Gamerco Story Garden in a trailer park in the heart of the Gamerco community in McKinley County, which has been welcoming the activity since 2018.
-In total the Story Garden reached 30 children and also saw the involvement of eight of their parents and grandparents to support the activity with material and to encourage their children’s participation.
+Gamerco Story Garden in a trailer park in the heart of the Gamerco community in McKinley County has been welcoming the activity since 2018.
+Parents and grandparents who supported the activity with materials and encouraged their children’s participation.

-Story Garden at the Gallup Flea Market, activities ran weekly till August 2025, when the space for the Story Garden was handed back to the community to allow other partner organizations to provide cultural and educational activities.
-This decision was taken in order to concentrate resources on the Gamerco Story Garden which works more directly with children living in one of the most disadvantaged areas of McKinley County.
+Story Garden at the Gallup Flea Market.
+Activities ran weekly until August 2025, when the space for the Story Garden was handed back to the community to allow other partner organizations to provide cultural and educational activities.
+This decision was made to concentrate resources on the Gamerco Story Garden, which works more directly with children living in one of the most disadvantaged areas of McKinley County.

-“Story Garden on Wheels”, an itinerary Story Garden that moves around the local area to isolated areas of McKinley County and beyond.
-The Story Garden on Wheels ran activities in 2025 from May to August.
-The decision was taken to run the activity in the Spring-Summer months in order to best facilitate the participation of the children in the communities furthest from the Flea Market.
+“Story Garden on Wheels,” an itinerant Story Garden that moves around the local area to reach isolated communities in McKinley County and beyond, ran from May to August 2025.
+This timing was chosen to best facilitate the participation of children in communities furthest from the Flea Market.

 TAPORI

-In New York, ATD Fourth World NYC has been running a Tapori workshop in a public school in Brooklyn, Brownsville since 2019.
-In 2023, the workshop became a ‘residence’ fully integrated into the curriculum of two classes of 30 students, who started at 2nd grade and are now in 4th grade.
+In New York, ATD Fourth World NYC has been running a Tapori workshop in a public school in Brownsville, Brooklyn, since 2019.
+In 2023, the workshop became a “residence,” fully integrated into the curriculum of two classes of 30 students who started in 2nd grade and are now in 4th grade, in their 2nd year of participation.

 Through the ATD Fourth World Tapori Residence, children are encouraged to develop critical thinking, creativity, and a strong sense of community.
 They explore their own neighborhoods while also learning about the realities faced by children in other parts of the world where the network exists.
 Using crafts, art, games, videos, and music, Tapori creates meaningful spaces where children can reflect, express themselves, and build friendships across borders.